A Rickard equivalence for hopfological homotopy categories: A Rickard equivalence

 \begin{lem} Let $M$ be any $B\dmod$ and $P$ be a module in $\mc{N}_H$.
 Then, for any $i\geq 1$,

 \end{lem} \begin{proof} This is true essentially because $P$ is also $\mc{E}$-injective.
-For the sake of completeness, let us provide an explicit proof, which models on the usual one for the derived category of an abelian category.
+For the sake of completeness, let us provide an explicit proof, which is modeled on the usual one for the derived category of an abelian category.

 A morphism $M\lra P[i]$ in $\mc{D}^b(B,\mc{E})$ is represented by the ``roof'' diagram

 where the top row is acyclic.
 The commutativity of the diagram implies that we have a conflation

 and $f$ and $d_{-i}$ factor through $B^{-i+1}$ to induce